John Travolta’s ’Gotti’ Slams ’Troll’ Critics Who Disliked The Movie

 The Gotti movie starring John Travolta has struggled mightily to land in theaters at all.
 After some release date setbacks, the film’s distributors splashed out on a Cannes rollout and dropped a trailer that played like a greatest hits track of gangster movie cliches.
-Unfortunately for Gotti, the critics (including our own Vince Mancini, who called it “technically inept,” and live-blogged into oblivion by Mike Ryan) panned the film, which landed a 0% score at Rotten Tomatoes.
+Unfortunately for Gotti, the critics (including our own Vince Mancini, who called it “technically inept,” and Mike Ryan, who live-blogged it into oblivion) panned the film, which managed to land a 0% score at Rotten Tomatoes.

 So, the marketing team of this hot mess (a Travolta passion project directed by Kevin Connelly of Entourage fame that, oddly, lays a Pitbull soundtrack against a 1980s backdrop) is trying to put out a virtual mob hit on these critics.
 Behold this smear ad, which reads in part, “Critics put out the hit.”
 And then, “Who would you trust more?
 Yourself or a troll behind a keyboard?”